DataDog/datadog-agent-buildimages/README.md

 Upgrade all `GIMME_GO_VERSION` in the Dockerfiles like in [this](https://github.com/DataDog/datadog-agent-buildimages/commit/812e0f81340d30bdcbf930399561f1209bb0e166) commit.

+Also upgrade the `GO_VERSION` in the Dockerfiles that build Go from source and in `windows/Dockerfile`.

 Once pushed, Gitlab will build and push the containers to aws for you.
 Look for the pipeline and get the new images ID (in each job log).
 The new images ID should resemble something like